kamuridesu/ansible-oracle-k3s/README.md

 ## worker
 Tasks to setup a worker for K3S

-## proxy
-Tasks to setup a proxy on Oracle.
-It needs to have two environment variables set: DANTE_USER and DANTE_PASSWORD

 ## lb
-Tasks to setup load balancer
+Tasks to setup load balancer, it uses the extra var domains to create your let's encrypt certificate.